Not many chicken keepers know about the extensive history of chickens.

 The broiler chicken industry continued to boom at the turn of the 20th century and chickens helped to establish other businesses and jobs in the industry such as hatcheries and feed mills.

 This includes hatcheries which were developed to incubate and hatch eggs.
-Equipment and machines designed to help with this process, such as incubators and heat lamps, were absolute needed to use in place of a broody hen.
+Equipment and machines designed to help with this process, such as incubators and heat lamps, were absolutely needed to use in place of a broody hen.

 Also grow out farms were developed.